xonixx/blog/goawk_cover.md

 I contributed to [GoAWK project](https://github.com/benhoyt/goawk) by implementing the [code coverage](https://github.com/benhoyt/goawk/blob/master/docs/cover.md) functionality.

-I'm grateful to [Ben Hoyt](https://benhoyt.com/) (the creater of GoAWK) for giving thorough and insightful code reviews and being patient.
+I'm grateful to [Ben Hoyt](https://benhoyt.com/) (the creator of GoAWK) for giving thorough and insightful code reviews and being patient.

 ### What is code coverage?